 Straw poll #90

-Do you support the addition of following text to TGbe SFD?

-The NS/EP Priority Service if supported by a non-AP STA, shall use a TID value (TBD) that is greater than 7 to indicate the need for priority access to its associated AP STA
+The NS/EP Priority Service if supported by a non-AP STA, shall use a TID value (TBD) that is greater than 7 to indicate the need for priority access to its associated AP STA.

 Note: The identification of the need is outside the scope of this specification.